AYUSHMAN0503/MeloSynthiaAI/README.md

 # MeloSynthiaAI

 Theme no 5: AI

-Idea: NFT Based AI Music Marketplace
+💡Idea: NFT Based AI Music Marketplace

 We will create a decentralized NFT-based music marketplace where AI-generated music compositions are minted as unique NFTs.
 Musicians, artists, and AI enthusiasts can participate in this platform, buying and selling AI-generated music NFTs.